SchulzLab/SOS/README.md

 -----------|--------------|---------
 input | /path/to/readfile | Absolute path of the input read fasta/q file.
 If the data is paired end, then they should either be interleaved together to form a single file or given as two comma separated filenames.
 Multiple files of singl-end reads should be combined together to form one file.
 Please avoid using symbols such as ~ in the file path. outdir | /path/to/output | Absolute path to the output directory.
-The folder will be created if not present. kmer | numeric (default 1/3 of read length) | kmer size to be used for read normalization, transcript assembly and quantification.
+The folder will be created if not present. kmer | numeric | kmer size to be used for read normalization, transcript assembly and quantification.
 We suggest a kmer size equivalent to 1/3rd of the read length. normalization | true/false | Indicates whether ORNA should be run on the datasets.
 We suggest to include normalization step for large datasets(>200M reads)

 **Read specific parameters**